AliArmagan/FINEOS/README.md

 - All elements and related methods for the page, locate under pages folder; inside the UserPage class.

-- Under Utilities I have Driver,BrowserUtils and ConfigurationReader,if you want to check.
+- Under Utilities I have Driver,BrowserUtils and ConfigurationReader classes,if you want to check.

 - If you wanna change browser and run with firefox you can change it on configuration.properties.I did not wanna add another browser.